hellosign/hellosign-openapi/README.md

 # hellosign-openapi &middot; [![License for GitHub](https://img.shields.io/badge/license-Apache%202-blue)](LICENSE) [![OpenAPI badge](https://img.shields.io/badge/openapi-v3.0.3-orange)](https://spec.openapis.org/oas/v3.0.1) [![PRs and Issues](https://img.shields.io/badge/prs%20&%20issues-Welcome-brightgreen)](#contributing)

-This repository contains all source material used for Dropbox Sign's [API Reference Documentation](https://developers.hellosign.com/api/reference/overview/) and official SDKs (work in progress, currently in beta).
+This repository contains all source material used for Dropbox Sign's [API Reference Documentation](https://developers.hellosign.com/api/reference/overview/) and official SDKs.
 The docs and SDKs are both powered by the [OpenAPI spec](openapi.yaml), which also keeps them in sync with our API development.

 This repo is actively maintained by Dropbox Sign's API Engineering team, but you can help us improve these resources for everyone by [contributing](#contributing).

-## ⚠ Important: work in progress ⚠

-The state of tooling based on this repo:
-- Dropbox Sign's [API reference documentation](https://developers.hellosign.com/api/reference/overview/) - launched in production.
-- Dropbox Sign [SDKs](#sdk-coverage) - available in beta only.
-See the "openapi" branch of your preferred SDK.

-Warnings:
-- Think twice before using the OpenAPI-powered SDKs for anything critical.
-- The interfaces may change without warning.
-Backwards compatibility is not yet guaranteed nor implied.

 ## Overview